KaveonSmith/KS_PersonalWebsite/README.md

 # KaveonSmithSite
 # Personal Wesbite
 - Hello!
-This is a brief introduction to myself and first mini project of using HTML and CSS languages.
+This is a brief introduction of myself and my first mini project of using HTML and CSS languages.